10thdegree/rethink-scala/functional_specs.md

 #### MTD Budget vs. MTD Actual Spend

 This will require interacting with *Bravo Billing* to get the approved budget for each client account.
 Once we have the *budget* for a client, the report will take the monthly budget and divide it by the number of days in the month to get the on-track MTD budget.
 This will be compared to the actual spend (`media cost + ad serving + agency fees`) to see how close we are to being on budget.
-The report should highlight in RED any accounts off by more than 10%, yellow all accounts from 5-9.99%.
+The report should highlight in RED any accounts off by more than 5%, yellow all accounts from 3-5%.
 These ranges should be configurable by account and a great feature would be that the ranges change relative to where we are in the month.
-Being off by 15% on day 2 isn't as bad as bing off by 15% on day 20.
+Being off by 15% on day 2 isn't as bad as being off by 15% on day 20.

-#### Rolling 7 Day Metrics (e.g. CTR, CPC, CPL) vs. Prior Period ROlling 7 Day Metrics
+#### Rolling N Day Metrics (e.g. CTR, CPC, CPL) vs. Prior Period ROlling N Day Metrics

-The 7 DAY period is somewhat configurable or at least we have several options to choose from like 7/14/30 day.
+The N day period is configurable, i.e. there are several options to choose from like 7/14/30 day.

 # BRAVO - Billing (Functional)

-Billing involves integrating client billing/invoices.
-Today we generate an Excel spreadsheet by hand that lists out "spend by month" for N months, showing numbers per network/placement, for both search and display.
-It also totals all media spend and compares it to the authorised spend amount.
-Given the right permissions, a user should be able to see this dashboard for an account / edit budget sums.
-Ideally, a client could log in and approve the budget amounts.
-Further, given another permission, a user should be able to see a list of all accounts, their current spend vs. their predicted spend (`approved spend / number of days in month * current day`), and the difference highlighted in red if it is over 5% different; this allows immediate action to be taken.
-In future phases we may want the system to adjust ad campaigns (such as pausing them) depending on how the predicted spend matches the actual spend so that we can as closely as possible, meet the approved spend amount.

-Approved budgets are delivered by way of a Media Authorization Form (MAF) today.
-This MAF would need to have an interface with client login so they can use Digi-sign to approve the budget electronically.
+## Overview

+The billing portion of Bravo should enable administrators to prepare MAFs (see below for definition) and for clients to review, potentially edit, and approve.
+Once a MAF has been approved (i.e. e-signed), the budgeted amounts can be used by other parts of the BRAVO system to spend the money.
+After a month has passed, viewing a MAF should optionally show the actual spend amounts (queried from another part of BRAVO) for those previous months.
+In the case that actuals were below/above the budget, the system should adjust following months so that spendable budgets include this +/-.
+A feature for providing refunds to clients must also be present.

-Using the [Quickbooks API](https://developer.intuit.com/docs/0025_quickbooksapi/0005_introduction_to_quickbooksapi) we could also automatically generate invoices to send the client.
+Using the [Quickbooks API](https://developer.intuit.com/docs/0025_quickbooksapi/0005_introduction_to_quickbooksapi), invoices should be automatically created in QuickBooks.

+## Accounts

+The system is composed of accounts for which MAFs should be managed.
+Users can be assigned to one or more accounts.

 ## Users

+The billing system has two types of users, administrators (which administer 1+ accounts) and clients (which access 1+ accounts).

 ### Administrators

-* Can generate/edit proposed MAFs for an Account
+* Can generate/edit proposed MAFs for an account
-* Can approve modified MAF from account user
+* Can approve modified MAF from client user
-* View list of accounts with approval status
+* View list of accounts with approval statuses
-* View list of accounts invoice status
+* View list of accounts' invoice statuses

-* Need 2 views, dashboard to view status for all account and account level view.
+Administrators need 2 views, a dashboard to view current status of approvals for upcoming months' MAFs, and also an account level view similar to the client view of an account with more functionality.

-### Account User
+### Clients

-* Can respond to generated MAFs.
-(Approve, Deny, Modify)
 * View proposed MAF
+* Can respond to generated MAFs: approve, deny, modify
 * View MAF previous months with actuals & future budget amounts
-* Request Refunds
+* Request refunds

-## Generate MAFs
+## Media Authorization Form (MAF)

+A MAF is a form that details a set of budgets (e.g. search, display, and video) for a period of N months; this form is used to receive client permission to spend the budgetted money.

+### Generation

-Create a MAF for an account for N months and set Monthly budget for each budgeted item (will default values across all months with option to modify specific month)
+Create a MAF for an account for N months and set monthly budget for each budgeted item (will default values across all months with option to modify specific month)

-Input budgeted items:
+Input **budgeted items**, e.g.:

 1. search
 2. display
 3. pre-roll
 4. ...

-Save.
-(Notify Account for Approval)
+* Button should be available for sending "approval needed" notification to client users for account.

-## Account Approval
+### Approval

+Approval happens by a client user.
+They log in and see the MAF for future months, where they can either decline, modify, or approve it.

-### Declined or Modified
+#### Declined or Modified

-Moves back to generate MAF with updated values or declined with Reason.
+If client declines or modifies, notificaiton should be sent to account administrator(s).
+In the case of declining, client user must provide a textual reason (e.g. "this isn't what we discussed and is too high", etc.)

-### Approved
+#### Approved

 Account user accepts and e-signs MAF.

-## Generates Invoices
+## Handling Bugdets and Actuals: Invoice Creation, Balance Rollover, and Refunds

+Invoice creation, balance rollover (actuals - budgetted), and refunds are all interrelated, and must be handled together, as explained below.

-X day of the N month generates invoice for N+1 month, if N+1 month has approved budget.
+X day of the N month generates invoice for M+1 month, if M+1 month has approved budget.
 Monitors new approved budgets till end of month generating invoices.

-## Refund Balance

-Screen to request remaining funds at the end of the month.
-If a user requests a refund in month N, then the user will be cut a check for the RolloverAmount amount in month N+1, after this has been calculated.
-If the RolloverAmount is negative the user will be refunded $0.

-## Tracking Over/Under Spending

-Account overflow is tracked by using actuals from month N-1.
-By storing the SUM of `budgeted - actual` into month N+1 RolloverAmount.
+### Invoice Creation

+Invoices should be generated for a given month M prior to entering that month, i.e. generated during month M-1, with enough time for the client to approve the invoice so we can use those funds.
+The generation of the invoice is not dependant on the previous month, but the spendable budget (approved budget + rollover amount) used by reporting system is.

+### Balance Rollover (Tracking Over/underspending)

+Actuals as reported by reporting system for a given month M may vary up to N days through the following month M+1.
+Thus, we retroactively calculate the balance that must be rolled over during a month M for the previous month M-1.
+However, since we are within a given month M already, the earliest we can use this rolled over amount is the following month, M+1.
+We therefore store the sum of `budgeted - actual` for month M-1 into month M+1.
+This sum may be positive or negative, depending on how spending went during month M-1.
+Therefore any given month M will only possibly ever have an impact on the budget for month M+2, as actuals for that month M are not known until partway through M+1.

+#### Handling Rollover in Budgets

-When budget amount for a month is requested it uses the budgeted SUM of all items + RolloverAmount.
-Which the RolloweverAmount may be positive or negative.
+When the budget amount for a month is requested, such as by the BRAVO reporting system, the rollover amount will be added to the budgeted sum of all budgeted items.
+Note that this may effectively raise or lower the budgeted amount, depending on if the rollover amount was positive or negative (under or over spent).

-In the case the budget amount for a month of a particular item is requested, it uses the budgeted item plus the percent of the budgeted item over the total budget times the RolloverAmountThat is to say, `budget item + (budget item)/(SUM of all items) * RolloverAmount`
+In the case the budgeted amount for a month of a particular budget item is requested, the system uses the budgeted item amount plus the percent of the budgeted item over the total budget times the rollover amount; i.e., `budget item + (budget item)/sum(all budgeted items) * (rollover amount)`

+### Refunds

+If a user requests a refund in month M, then the user will be cut a check for the rollover amount in month M+1, after this has been calculated (N days into the month, once actuals are properly known for month M-1).
+If the rollover amount is negative the user will be refunded $0.

+* Client user screen to request refund for remaining funds at the end of the month

+# BRAVO - Auditing (Functional)

+The goal of auditing is to show budgeted vs. actual spend and allow administrators to push/schedule a kill switch when the difference is too great.

+A user should be able to see a list of all accounts, their current spend vs. their predicted spend (`approved spend / number of days in month * current day`), and the difference highlighted in red if it is over 5% different; this allows immediate action to be taken.
+In future phases we may want the system to adjust ad campaigns (such as pausing them) depending on how the predicted spend matches the actual spend so that we can as closely as possible, meet the approved spend amount.

+Ideally, the report would show numbers per network/placement, for for budgeted items (e.g. search and display).